jbking/AddToOmniFocus2/README.md

 # AddToOmniFocus2

-Add To OmniFocus2 Firefox Extension (Unofficial)
+This extension provides you with a Add to OmniFocus2 button.
+This is a rewritten of my lovely tool AddToOmnifocus( https://github.com/mlopes/AddToOmnifocus ) in Firefox Web Extensions manner.